Australia has a notoriously tough housing market for first home buyers, but how does it compare globally?

 Before finding itself knocked down a peg by Sydney, Vancouver held the dubious distinction of ranking as the world’s second-least affordable city in Demographia’s survey.
 Median house prices in the Canadian city are 10.8 times the median annual income.
 That puts the median house price in Vancouver at around $754,000.

 Like Sydney and Melbourne, Vancouver has seen a massive influx of foreign investment that some have blamed for rising house prices and lower first home buyer participation.
-The furore over foreign investment has seen foreign buyers in Vancouver slugged with an additional 15% tax.
+The furor over foreign investment has seen foreign buyers in Vancouver slugged with an additional 15% tax.

 British Columbia, the province in which Vancouver is located, does offer eligible first home buyers a $10,000 grant.
 But that could be little comfort given the difficulty associated with saving a deposit.
 A study earlier this year by the National Bank of Canada found it would take the average Vancouver first home buyer 11 years to save a deposit for a home.